Rangers vs. Orioles Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Cedric Mullins, Marcus Semien and others in the Baltimore Orioles-Texas Rangers matchup at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+Player prop betting options for Cedric Mullins, Marcus Semien and others are available in the Baltimore Orioles-Texas Rangers matchup at Oriole Park at Camden Yards on Saturday, starting at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!